Ballinrobe Racecourse Hotels

 Ballinrobe Town

-Cong is King
+Cong Is King

 Rather than staying in Ballinrobe, which may not be possible, you may find you are better off heading 11km south to Cong.
-It may only be a small village but it features several B&Bs, such as Nymphsfield House and Whitethorn Lodge.
-Additionally, there are a few larger hotels here including Ryan’s Hotel and the glorious Ashford Castle.
+It may only be a small village but it features several B&Bs and a few larger hotels.
 If you would like to stay on more of a budget though, Cong is home to a camping, caravan and glamping park, certainly something to consider for any summer meeting.
+Note that public transport and taxis in the area are very limited and so, unless you are driving, these options will need plenty of planning.

 Claremorris Another Possibility